okfn/opendataeditor/portal/content/docs/contributing/architecture.md

 > Parts usually DON'T USE `Zustand` for shared state management

 In the `components/Parts` folder there are components that are used in multiple places in the application.
 They are usually low-level components such as dialogs or buttons that are used to build more complex components.
-Parts are basically a application-specific library of components that mostly based on `MUI` primitives.
+Parts are basically a application-specific library of components that are mostly based on `MUI` primitives.

 #### Testing